Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 Guide Overview

-This doc focuses on form-building options for working with records in Salesforce.
+This guide focuses on form-building options for working with records in Salesforce.
 You’ll see a similar assessment, focused on orchestrating automation logic within Salesforce in the Architect’s Guide to Building Record-Triggered Automation on Salesforce.

 Keep in mind, your choice doesn’t have to be an either/or – you can combine the power of multiple options.
 For example, if you need both Flow’s built-in navigation system and the full styling flexibility that LWC offers, use them together.